FedScale/FedScale.github.io/_docs/dataset/sys/index.md

 AI Benchmark provides the training and inference speed of diverse models (e.g., MobileNet) across a wide range of device models (e.g., Huawei P40 and Samsung Galaxy S20), while MobiPerf has collected the available cloud-to-edge network throughput of over 100k world-wide mobile clients.
-As specified in [real FL deployments](https://arxiv.org/abs/1902.01046), we focus on mobile devices that have larger than 2GB RAM and  connect with WiFi.
+As specified in [real federated learning deployments](https://arxiv.org/abs/1902.01046), we focus on mobile devices that have larger than 2GB RAM and  connect with WiFi.

 **Details**:
 `./benchmark/dataset/data/device_info/client_device_capacity` contains a list of different devices along with their the communication and computation speed.